microsoft/botframework-solutions/docs/_docs/reference/skills/productivity-calendar.md

 Follow the general instructions [here]({{site.baseurl}}/howto/skills/manualauthsteps) to configure this using the scopes shown above.

 ## Events
-Learn how to use [events]({{site.baseurl}}/reference/virtual-assistant/events) to send backend data to a Skill, like a user's location or timezone.
+Learn how to use [events]({{site.baseurl}}/reference/virtual-assistant/events) to send backend data to a Skill, like a user's location or time zone.